Treatment

 What the 2025 protocol looked like

 Venus Bliss (original, single-applicator) was the most common contouring offering in Toronto, and Venus Versa was on its second-generation IPL handpieces.
-Most clinics ran 4-treatment Bliss packages with EMS as an add-on, and Versa NanoFractional was typically used at depth setting 2 to 3 for first-time patients.
+Most clinics ran 4-treatment Bliss packages, and Versa NanoFractional was typically used at depth setting 2 to 3 for first-time patients.

 What changed in 2026

-Bliss MAX with four simultaneous diode applicators plus integrated (AC)2 and MP2 is now the default; treatment time per body area dropped from 60 to roughly 30 to 35 minutes and the EMS muscle component is built into the protocol rather than upsold.
+Bliss with four simultaneous diode applicators plus integrated (AC)2 deep heating is now the default; treatment time per body area dropped from 60 to roughly 30 to 35 minutes.
 Versa Pro firmware added the new Octipolar handpiece and improved cooling on the IPL, allowing higher-fluence sessions on Fitzpatrick III to IV skin with fewer post-inflammatory hyperpigmentation incidents than the prior generation.

 If you were treated under a 2025 protocol and have not been reassessed, book a no-charge re-evaluation.
 The settings, layering sequence and aftercare on your chart may already be a generation behind what we use today, and small changes in technique often produce noticeably better results without changing the device.